spek-lang/spek-doc/syntax/float.md

 # float

-A **float** is a value type which stores a signed 32-bit floating-point value.
+A **float** is a value type which stores a 32-bit floating-point value.
+The underlying type in the .NET framework is **System.Single**.

 | Precision | Default |
 | -- | -- |